webplatform/docs/tutorials/css_filters/index.md

 ''Original (left); sepia 100% (right)''

 ; saturate(amount)
 : This applies a saturation effect to the colors, which makes them look more vivid.
 It is a cool effect that can make photos look like posters or cartoons.
-This effect also allows you to use a value greater than 100% to really emphasize the saturation.
+This effect also allows you to use a value greater than 100% (the default) to really emphasize the saturation.
 This is an effect that can make things look pretty funky!

 [[Image:f09-tiffany.jpg|300px]]&nbsp;[[Image:f10-tiffanysaturate.jpg|300px]]<br/>
-''Original (left); saturate 10% (right)''
+''Original (left); saturate 1000% (right)''

 '''Note:''' In Chrome version 19 the <code>saturate()</code> filter takes an integer (without the percentage sign) instead of the decimal or percentage as defined in the W3C spec.
 Not to worry, this is a known bug that will be fixed soon, if it hasn't been already.